awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

        --policy-document file://iam_policy.json
    ```

-   Take note of the policy ARN that is returned\.
+   Take note of the policy Amazon Resource Name \(ARN\) that's returned\.

-1. Create an IAM role and annotate the Kubernetes service account named `aws-load-balancer-controller` in the `kube-system` namespace for the AWS Load Balancer Controller using `eksctl` or the AWS Management Console and `kubectl`\.
+1. Create an IAM role and annotate the Kubernetes service account that's named `aws-load-balancer-controller` in the `kube-system` namespace for the AWS Load Balancer Controller using `eksctl` or the AWS Management Console and `kubectl`\.

 ------
 #### [ eksctl ]